Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 }
 ```

-And then this runtime can be used in the State Transition Function runner to execute transactions.
+And then this `Runtime` can be used in the State Transition Function runner to execute transactions.
 Here's an example of how to do it with `AppTemplate` from `sov-default-stf`:

 ```rust